 A lost generation—found

-We are honored that the MacArthur Foundation has selected this program as one of four finalists in its 100&Change grant competition, which will award a one-time $100 million grant to “make measurable progress toward solving a significant problem of our time.”
+We are honored that the MacArthur Foundation has selected this program as the winner of its 100&Change grant competition, which awarded a one-time $100 million grant to “make measurable progress toward solving a significant problem of our time.”

 It’s a once-in-a-lifetime opportunity to launch the largest-scale early childhood development program in the history of the humanitarian aid system, restore hope and opportunity to a generation of children and create a model that will benefit refugees for years to come.